stefanpetrovic/autoconfig/README.md

 ## Customization

-The API and @company.com present in various part of the script for override should be changed with your comapny name and domain
+The API and @company.com present in various parts of the script for override should be changed with your company name and domain.

 ## Schedule

-The service support flags to run key functions to help avoid exceeding the 60 min cron limit.
+The service support flags run key functions to help avoid exceeding the 60 min cron limit.

 - teams - Creates new teams, assigns members to teams, removes members from teams they should no longer have access to (Defaults to true)
-- code - Creates applications (sub domains) and the associated components (repos) and rules (Defaults to true)
+- code - Creates applications (subdomains) and the associated components (repos) and rules (Defaults to true)
 - cloud - Create Cloud Environments and services (Subdomains) along with associated rules (Defaults to false)

-As the job takes typically between 50 - 59 minutes (depending on the size of your org might take less) to complete it is only ran once a day as to not block other pipelines using the release agent.
+As the job typically takes between 50 and 59 minutes to complete (depending on the size of your org, it might take less), it is only run once a day to prevent blocking other pipelines using the release agent.

 ## Obtaining Phoenix API Credentials

-**Note:** This is for testing hence it using separate credentials, for BAU the Credentials Called "API" in Phoenix are used.
+**Note:** This is for testing, hence the use of separate credentials; for BAU, the Credentials Called "API" in Phoenix are used.

-When you run Run.ps1 locally it will prompt you for the
+When you run Run.ps1 locally, it will prompt you for the

 - ClientID
 - Client Secret